 Things to Do While You Wait

-Honolulu International Airport offers travelers a pleasant break from their travels at several garden sites.
-The Chinese, Hawaiian and Japanese Gardens were designed by Richard C. Tongg, FASLA, in 1962 when Honolulu International Airport was built on this site.
-The Gardens surround the Main Terminal Lobby and the Y Concourse of the airport.
-The C. B. Lansing Garden is located on the ground level of the Interisland Terminal near the walkway to the Main Terminal.
-To learn more about the gardens click here Cultural Gardens.
+Daniel K. Inouye International Airport offers travelers a pleasant break from their travels at several garden sites.
+The Chinese, Hawaiian and Japanese Gardens were designed by Richard C. Tongg, FASLA, in 1962 when Daniel K. Inouye International Airport was built on this site.
+The Gardens surround the Ticketing Lobby and the E Gates of the airport.
+The C. B. Lansing Garden is located on the ground level of Terminal 1 near the walkway to Terminal 2.

 Art in the Airport